List of Star Wars planets and moons: Similarities to real-world planets

 The discovery of exoplanets in the real-world universe gained pace in the early 21st century.
 In 2015, the US space agency NASA published an article which stated that many of the newly discovered astronomical bodies possessed scientifically confirmed properties that are similar to planets in the fictional Star Wars universe.

 Kepler-452b, a rocky super-Earth-type planet, is said to be similar to the Star Wars planet Coruscant.
-Likewise, the planets Kepler-16b and Kepler-453b, planets discovered orbitting binary stars probably resemble the desert world Tatooine.
+Likewise, the planets Kepler-16b and Kepler-453b, planets discovered orbiting binary stars probably resemble the desert world Tatooine.
 The hot, molten worlds of Kepler-10b and Kepler-78b are comparable to the volcanic planet Mustafar.
 OGLE-2005-BLG-390Lb, a cold, remote exoplanet, is like the ice planet Hoth.
 Kepler-22b, thought by scientists to be an ocean planet, is compared to the planet Kamino.
 According to NASA, there are also similarities to Alderaan and Endor in the real-world universe.

 Solar System

 Two non-canonical works also feature the real-life Solar System's planets.
-Monsters and Aliens from George Lucas (1993) contains a feature, presented as a clip from a gossip column, in which a pair of Duros are abducted by humans and taken to "Urthha" (Earth), where they create havoc by misunderstanding terrestrial objects and food.
-In issue #19 of the comic series Star Wars Tales (2004), the story "Into the Great Unknown" finds Han Solo and Chewbacca in the Millennium Falcon, fleeing the Imperial Navy.
-They jump to hyperspace without doing calculations and find themselves in the middle of the Solar System, overpassing Saturn, Jupiter, and Mars while decelerating and landing in Northern America.
-Han is killed by Native Americans, and a mourning Chewbacca leaves the Falcon to live in the trees, where the natives believe him to be a sasquatch.
-In an epilogue set 126 years later, archaeologist Dr. Jones and his sidekick Short Round, searching for the sasquatch, find the Falcon and Han's remains.
+Monsters and Aliens from George Lucas (1993) contains a feature, presented as a clip from a gossip column, in which a pair of Duros are abducted by humans and taken to "Urthha" (Earth), where they create havoc by misunderstanding terrestrial objects.
+In issue #19 of the comic series Star Wars Tales (2004), the story "Into the Great Unknown" depicts Han Solo and Chewbacca jumping to hyperspace without doing the calculations and landing in North America, where Han dies, and Chewbacca inspires the legend of the sasquatch, later tracked by archaeologist Indiana Jones.